IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/overview/overview.md

                 padding: 3rem;
                 gap: 1.3rem;">
         <h2>How to extend</h2>
-        <p>Learn how IndiGO can be extended and how to integrate deeply into the ecosystem.</p>
+        <p>Learn how TomTom IndiGO can be extended and how to integrate deeply into the ecosystem.</p>
         <div class="button button--bg-brand-red button--bg-hoverable button--size-large">
             <a class="button__link"
                 href="/indigo/documentation/development/frontend-plugins"